mate-academy/layout_task-guideline/README.md

   ![Forgot to run tests before deploy](images/forgot-to-run-tests-before-deploy.png)
 </details>

-### 20. Check your work using checklist (look for it in the root directory of the project) before submitting it for review.
 ### 21. To update you PR repeat steps 13-18 (no need to create the PR one more time).

 > If you need an ADDITIONAL CODE REVIEW, click on re-request button at the PR page.